 Using a CGM has helped to relieve some of the immense stress that comes with these daily responsibilities and decreases the overall safety risks people with diabetes face.

 Studies have collectively shown that the use of a CGM for both type 1 and type 2 diabetes helps reduce the risk and frequency of hypoglycemic and hyperglycemic events, as well as lowers A1c levels.

 Getting real-time measurements around the clock means people with diabetes finally have data on how their blood sugar levels change while they sleep; an option never available before.

-CGMs provide extensive reports that tell both the person living with diabetes and their healthcare team what their glucose trends look like, their average blood glucose levels, and their overall time-in-range.
+CGMs provide extensive reports that tell both the person living with diabetes and their healthcare team what their blood glucose trends look like, their average blood glucose levels, and their overall time-in-range.

 This data then allows a person’s healthcare team to make meaningful and imperative adjustments in their insulin dosing regimen and support them with other recurring blood glucose concerns.

 CGMs are the New Standard of Care—But Not Everyone Has Access

 Regardless of how much value, safety and improvement in overall health a CGM provides people with diabetes, too many people still do not have access to this technology.

 This stems from both insurance provider eligibility and healthcare providers prescribing decisions.
 And of course, the cost of this technology even with insurance.